Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

 \textbf{Market Structures and Strategic Interactions.} The institutional setting in which infrastructure is planned strongly influences investment and operational outcomes.
 In vertically integrated power systems, a central planner coordinates expansion across the supply chain.
+In contrast, deregulated markets decentralize transmission and generation decisions, which potentially creates misaligned incentives and strategic interactions. {Therefore, uncertainty in this context extends beyond input parameters and includes market and regulatory design, degree of coordination among jurisdictions, and any decision for strategic participants.
+These institutional and behavioral uncertainties can result in substantially different system-level and distributional effects. \citet{Kucuksayacigil2025} examine alternative levels of market and policy coordination in the western United States, and find that full coordination mildly reduces the aggregate system cost but can greatly impact state-level cost.
+Coordination also changes the location and composition of investment. \citet{Gonzalez2021} compare transmission and storage expansion under a social planner and a merchant investor, and show that while aggregate social welfare is relatively small, the generation mix can change substantially.}

-In contrast, deregulated markets decentralize transmission and generation decisions, which potentially creates misaligned incentives and strategic interactions.
-Market structure also shapes planning in gas systems, where a few large producers and transmission operators dominate, and transactions are typically realized through long-term contracts \citep{Zahur2023_gas_market}.
-Therefore, strategic behavior can arise in pipeline scheduling and pricing between upstream producers, midstreamers, and gas terminals, the result of which can influence the uncertainty scope \citep{Abada2017_gas_market} and timing of capacity expansion.
-Hydrogen infrastructure planning is in its nascent stages, and uncertainties in technology development and market formation can lead to strategic behavior in siting production, transportation, storage, and demand clusters.
-This creates and opportunity for bilevel and equilibrium-based models to capture competition and market formation.
+{Related concerns arise in gas and emerging hydrogen markets.
+Gas infrastructure is characterized by concentrated production and transmission ownership, long-term contracts, and strategic interactions among upstream producers, pipeline operators, and terminals \citep{Abada2017_gas_market, Zahur2023_gas_market}.
+Relevant uncertainties include fuel and transport prices, contract terms, pipeline access, market power, and the response of competing suppliers to new capacity. } Hydrogen infrastructure planning is in its nascent stages, and uncertainties in technology development and market formation can lead to strategic behavior in siting production, transportation, storage, and demand clusters.

-Strategic interactions can also occur among national and regional authorities, asset owners, and other stakeholders.
-From a modeling perspective, such dynamics can be captured through game-theoretical frameworks as presented in a handful of studies in power systems \citep{Pineda2016_EJOR_GTEP, Wogrin2021_GTEP, Kang2023_EJOR_GTEP, Garcia2025_EJOR_GEP}.
-While centralized models are common in current CEMs due to their ease of computation and interpretability, future studies should examine how alternative market structures impact the planning outcomes.
+{Bilevel, equilibrium, and game-theoretical formulations can represent strategic interactions by allowing one actor's investment or policy decision to anticipate the responses of other participants \citep{Pineda2016_EJOR_GTEP, Wogrin2021_GTEP, Kang2023_EJOR_GTEP, Garcia2025_EJOR_GEP}.
+Nevertheless, few uncertainty-aware CEMs combine strategic behavior with uncertain market rules, policy coordination, prices, and participant responses.
+Future research should therefore evaluate alternative institutional structures using not only aggregate cost and welfare but also investment outcomes and allocation of benefits and risks among stakeholders.}

 \textbf{Policy and Regulatory Mandates.} Policy and regulation strongly shape planning by setting priorities, directing investments, and ultimately impacting both system operations and long-term visions.
 Instruments such as RPS, methane leakage standards, and the recent US Inflation Reduction Act \citep{Bistline2023_IRA} create strong incentives for low-carbon technologies.
 Nevertheless, these mandates are often stylized in CEMs, imposed through simplified constraints (e.g., RPS) or exogenous parameter adjustments (e.g., carbon tax).
 This abstraction limits the ability of models to capture broader system impacts.
 For example, policies that encourage renewable integration may inadvertently impact system resiliency due to insufficient firm power or storage facilities.
 Moreover, the distributional effects are rarely modeled, despite policies such as net-metering \citep{Sunar2021_Net_Metering} and community solar \citep{O2024_NE_comm_solar} having important equity and affordability implications across regions and consumer groups.